CNAG-Biomedical-Informatics/pheno-ranker/docs/intra-cohort-comparison.md

     This will create a `matrix.txt` file that then can be processed to obtain a heatmap:

+    --8<-- "tbl/rank.md"

+     The matrix can be processed to obtain a heatmap:

     ```R
     # Load library
     library("pheatmap")